 A registered index-linked annuity (RILA) blends features of fixed indexed and variable annuities.

 In a RILA, your money isn’t directly invested in the market.
-Your account’s value depends on how a market value performs over a set period (often one year or several years).
-But unlike a traditional fixed indexed annuity, the value of your annuity can go up or down.
-If the market index goes up, you may earn interest.
-If it falls, you can lose money.
+Your annuity account’s value depends on how a market index does over a set period (often one year or several years).
+This period is called a term.
+But unlike a traditional fixed indexed annuity, the value of your annuity can go down.
+If the market index goes down, you could lose money and have less in your account than you put in.
+If the market index goes up, your account may earn interest – but probably not as much as the increase in the market index.

-RILAs typically limit how much your account value can change when the market index changes: Caps, participation rates, spreads, and trigger rates can limit how much of the index’s gains is credited to your annuity.
+Caps, participation rates, spreads, and trigger rates can limit how much of the index’s gains are credited to a RILA.
 Buffers, floors, or negative participation rates limit how much your account value can drop when the market goes down.
 These protections generally apply only at the end of the term.

-Like other annuities, RILAs have surrender period.
-In a RILA, If you take money out before the end of an index term, an interim value adjustment or market value adjustment may apply.
-These adjustments are not simply based on index performance, and downside limits usually do not apply.
-Losses can be greater than the stated buffer if you exit early.
+Like other annuities, RILAs have a surrender period and you owe surrender charges if you take money out during that period.
+In a RILA, if you take money out before the end of an index term, an interim value adjustment or market value adjustment may also apply.
+These adjustments are not simply based on index performance, and downside limits usually don’t apply.
+Losses can be greater than the stated buffer if you take your money out early.

 Ask:

-How much money could I lose if I buy a RILA, especially if I withdraw early?
+How much money could I lose if I buy a RILA, especially if I take the money out before income payments begin?

-How does the RILA limit the gains that could be credited to my account?
+How does the RILA limit the gains that could be added to my account?

-What fees and adjustments apply?
+What fees apply?
 When do they apply?

+What adjustments apply?
+When do they apply?

+How long is the surrender period?
+How much money can I take from the annuity without paying a surrender charge?
+What surrender charge will I have to pay if I take out more than the free withdrawal amount?

+Is there a market value adjustment if I take money from the annuity or end it before a set period of time?

+What might trigger a new surrender period?

 What is guaranteed and for how long?

+How do the caps, participation rates, spreads, and trigger rates work?

+Are there buffers, floors, or negative participation rates?
+How do those work?

+What market indices can I choose from?
+Which ones best match my willingness to take market risks?

+What is the earliest I could annuitize?

 Key Terms for RILAs

-Prospectus: Because variable annuities are considered securities rather than just insurance products, they must be registered with the SEC and accompanied by a prospectus.
-It includes detailed information about the insurance company, the underlying investment options (subaccounts), fee structures (such as surrender charges and mortality risk fees), death benefits, and living benefits.
+Prospectus: Because variable annuities and RILAs are considered securities and not just insurance products, they must be registered with the Securities and Exchange Commission (SEC) and have a prospectus.
+A prospectus includes detailed information about the insurance company, the underlying investment options (subaccounts) in variable annuities, fee structures (such as surrender charges and mortality risk fees), death benefits, and living benefits.

-Buffer: The amount of a market drop that won’t reduce your annuity value.
+Buffer: The amount of a market index drop that won’t reduce your annuity’s account value.
 Example: 10% buffer → 5% market drop = no loss; 15% drop = 5% loss.

 Floor: The maximum decrease in your account’s value in a term.
-Example: 10% floor → market drops 20%, your annuity drops 10%.
+Example: 10% floor → market drops 20%, your annuity’s account value drops 10%.

-Negative Participation Rate: The part of a market loss applied to your annuity.
-Example: 60% negative participation rate → 10% market drop = 6% annuity drop.
+Negative Participation Rate: The part of a market index loss that reduces your annuity account’s value.
+Example: 60% negative participation rate → 10% market index drop = 6% drop in your account’s value

-Caps / Participation / Spread: Limits on how much of index gains your annuity actually credits.
+Caps / Participation Rates / Spreads: Limits on how much of market index gains are added to your annuity’s account.